quanglequocduy/chatbot/README.md

 # Chatbot Project

-This project is a simple chatbot application that uses OpenAI's GPT-3.5-turbo model to generate responses based on user input.
+This project is a simple chatbot application that uses OpenAI's GPT-3.5-turbo model to generate responses based on user input and Temporal for workflow orchestration.

 ## Installation